viachpaliy/cairo-gobject/README.md

 ```cr
 require "../src/cairo"
 ```
-In the class\92s constructor we create an empty window:
+In the next line we create an empty window:

 ```cr
 @window = Gtk::Window.new